santiago0923/homework-1/README.md

 ### 10. What is a webpage?

 *Your answer here.*
+**A webpage is a document written in HTML**

 ### 11. Webpage I like

 What's one webpage you like?
 Why?
+**https://www11.kickassanime.io/ because it a a page where I can find the animes that I like**

 ### 12. Website I don’t like